Home Warranty Coverage for Energy-Efficient Appliances & Systems

 What's Changing in 2026

-More providers are explicitly including heat pumps in their standard HVAC coverage — a significant change from just a few years ago when many companies treated heat pumps as specialty equipment requiring add-ons.
-As heat pump installations continue to surge, warranties are adapting to reflect the new normal.
+More providers are explicitly including heat pumps in their standard HVAC coverage.
+This is a significant change from just a few years ago when many companies treated heat pumps as specialty equipment requiring add-ons.

-Digital claims for tech-integrated homes.
-Streamlined digital claims processes are making it easier for homeowners with smart and sustainable systems to file and track claims — reducing friction for the very consumers most likely to have complex, high-value efficient systems.
+Digital claims and AI diagnostics.
+Streamlined digital claims processes and AI chatbots are making it easier for homeowners with smart and sustainable systems to file and track claims, reducing friction for tech-heavy households.

 Pros